cms-egamma/EgammaDBTools/README.md

 ## AlCa Terminology

+It is worth reading the [AlCa tutorials](https://indico.cern.ch/event/828624/) and that remains the reference.
+Below is a summary relavent to e/gamma.

-*payload*: an object in the database containing conditions, eg in our case GBRForestD *IOV*: interval validity; a time period, usually run range, for which a payload is valid.
+* **payload**: an object in the database containing conditions, eg in our case GBRForestD
+* **IOV**: interval validity; a time period, usually run range, for which a payload is valid.
 This enables different payloads to be used for different data periods, in our case, it allows the 2017UL conditions to be used for 2017 data and 2018YL conditions to be used for 2018 data.
 Note, currently this is only used for data, MC is all at the same time (run number = 1).
-*tag*: an identifier corrresponding to a payload or group of payloads with their IOVs.
+* **tag**: an identifier corrresponding to a payload or group of payloads with their IOVs.
 Not seen by CMSSW code.
 So if we have 2017UL, 2018UL conditions, we will have a tag <basename>_2017UL and <basename>_2018UL and include the appropriate one.
-*label*: Allows to distingush between multiple tags all providing a payload of the same type.
+* **label**: Allows to distingush between multiple tags all providing a payload of the same type.
 E/gamma's type is mostly GBRForestD so each one must be labelled apporately to identify it.
 The CMSSW code then knows to ask for GBRForestD with label X for regression X.
-*global tag*: a collection of tags defining the conditions appropriate to the given workflow
+* **global tag**: a collection of tags defining the conditions appropriate to the given workflow

 Our goal is to provide a list of conditions appropriate for the running conditions.
 Taking the Ultra Legacy (UL) as an example, we need to provide payloads appropriate to each year; 2016, 2017 , 2018.
 This means for MC we make a tag corresponding to each payload for a given year for inclusion in the MC year specific global tag, eg 106X_upgrade2018_realistic_vX, 106X_mc2017_realistic_vX.
 This is because MC is currently not time / run dependent.
 For data, using IOVs, we combine the three years into a single tag corresponding to the 3 payloads.
 This allows a single global tag to be used for the data.

-It is also worth reading the AlCa tutorial at https://indico.cern.ch/event/828624/

 ## Example Workflow

 At this point it is assumed that you have created GBRForestD objects and have them in various root files you wish to then upload to the database.

-There are three steps
+The steps are as follows:
 1. read the GBRForests from the .root files and write it to a local database file with a given tag
 2. upload those tags in the local database file to the central database
 3. if needed, combine those tags to create a single tag for data which uses run number to determine which GBRForest to read